cod1r/Tetris/README.md

 ## Build

 - Install SDL2
+- Install GLEW
+- `mkdir build`
+- `cd build`
+- `cmake -G <whatever CMake generator you want> ../`
-- Run `make` using the provided Makefile
+- Build using the build system that you generated

 ## Considerations